 Roe v.
 Wade: Still Fighting after All These Years

-Carole Joffe - University of California, Davis - @carolejoffe, David Gibson - Religion News Service - @gibsonwrites, Katrina Trinko - National Review Online - @KatrinaTrinko, Michelle Movahed - Center for Reproductive Rights - @ReproRights, Ron Brownstein - Atlantic / CNN - @RonBrownstein
+Carole Joffe - University of California, Davis - @carolejoffe, David Gibson - Religion News Service - @gibsonwrites, Katrina Trinko - National Review Online - @KatrinaTrinko, Michelle Movahed - Center for Reproductive Rights - @ReproRights, Ron Brownstein - Senior Editor, The Atlantic - @RonBrownstein